Wictor Wilen

 Visual guide to Azure Access Controls Services authentication with SharePoint 2010 - part 6 - Facebook integration

 Another post you think!
 Does this guy have a life?
 Well, actually I do.
 But once you get me started , I’m hard to stop… This sixth post in the Visual guide to Azure Access Controls Services authentication with SharePoint 2010 is going to show you how to leverage some of the features that Azure ACS provides you with when using Facebook as Identity Provider.
 I’m going to show you how to use the Facebook Graph API and retrieve information about the user (and possible his/hers friends) - this is of interest if you’re going to build a community or something similar on top of SharePoint 2010.
+For instance we can use the information from Facebook and push into the SharePoint 2010 User Profile service once the user has signed up..

 Windows Azure